apache/trafficserver/doc/admin-guide/plugins/remap_purge.en.rst

-    --secret      The secret the client sends to authorize the purge --header      The header the client sends the secret in (optional) --state_file  Name of the state file where we store the GenID --allow_get   This also allows a simple GET to perform the purge
+    --secret      The secret the client sends to authorize the purge --header      The header the client sends the secret in (optional) --state-file  Name of the state file where we store the GenID --allow-get   This also allows a simple GET to perform the purge

 Examples
 --------

     map https://www.example.com http://origin.example.com \
-       @plugin=purge_remap.so @pparam=--state_file=example \
+       @plugin=purge_remap.so @pparam=--state-file=example \
                               @pparam=--header=ATS-Purger \
 			      @pparam=--secret=8BFE-656DC3564C05